How Much Can You Withdraw From Your Retirement Portfolio?

-However, the market returns of 2012 are making investors question the 4 percent rule.
+However, the market returns of the past are making investors question the 4 percent rule.
 Some financial advisors worry that 4 percent is too aggressive of a withdrawal rate.
-They've changed their recommendation to a 3 percent withdrawal rate.
+As a result, many now recommend a 3 percent withdrawal rate.

 Why?
 Two reasons: inflation and lower portfolio values.